-- Bike sharing increases space on the road, and makes the city feel more accessible: An average-size car takes up 10 sqm of space, while a bike takes up 1 sqm.
+- Bike sharing increases space on the road and makes the city feel more accessible: An average-size car takes up ten sqm of space, while a bike takes up one sqm.
 If 10,000 people decide to ride a bike instead of driving cars, an additional 90,000 sqm of space would be added to the road, which would greatly reduce traffic congestion during peak hours.

 - Bike Sharing is the most efficient solution for the last mile/ km challenges: For cities that have been spending billions on public transportation, and creating some of the most dense networks of bus and metros, the availability of bike programs like Mobike and Ofo will help to reduce the volume of car traffic that support the last kilometer challenge.
 A framework for many mobility experts is seen as one of the key challenges to be fixed.

-Like any new industry, particularly one that seemingly came out of nowhere, there are going to be challenges, and the brands / investors will need to find ways to proactively address some of the most common concerns.
+Like any new industry, particularly one that seemingly came out of nowhere, there will be challenges, and the brands/investors will need to find ways to proactively address some of the most common concerns.